lee-jiwon/gss-origin-redistribution-ssr/README.md

 preceded, as necessary, by any machine-specific location information that indicates where the GitHub folder is located.

-2. The data file (stata .dta file)
+2. The following data file (Stata .dta file)

 	gss-1972-and-later-filled-in-recoded-imputed-in-sample.dta